Takuhiro Nakai: 'The Japanese Iniesta' emerging at Real Madrid | Goal.com

 Nakai was summoned by the ex-Spain international to represent Castilla in a friendly ahead of the new campaign, and he clearly impressed, with Raul flagging the Japan youth international's potential to his former team-mate Zidane during the October international break.

-Twelve days before his 17th birthday, and some years after a video of him leaving Marcelo speechless with his skills went viral, Nakai - who is sometimes referred to as 'Pipi' - trained with Real Madrid's senior squad for the first time.
+Twelve days before his 17th birthday, and some years after a video of him leaving Marcelo speechless with his skills went viral, Nakai trained with Real Madrid's senior squad for the first time.

 He would spend a series of sessions with Zidane's group while a number of first-teamers were away with their countries, though he has since dropped back to continue his development with the Juvenil A (U19) and B (U17) teams as he aims to improve his ability in duels and learn his defensive responsibilities.